 - Are you willing to take instructions, affirmation, and challenges from others?

 - Are you willing to use your spiritual gifts to edify others in your group?

 - Are you resolved to forsake your idols and inordinate loves?

 After all have agreed to the principal surrounding the Gospel-huddle, individuals are invited and given ample opportunity to answer the primary questions: “How has God been working in your life? or “How have you been experiencing God? or “What has God been asking of you lately?”
 From this point the leader is to ask follow-up questions: What does the Gospel of Jesus Christ mean for your particular situation? or “How could you apply the Gospel to your particular situation?”
 Following which the leader finishes by asking: What are you going do about this?

 Missional Communities are times when a house church gathers not for the purpose of doing a regular house-church night, but rather meet as a community in order to do missional activities.
 This missional activities are intended to be spaces where friends of those involved in the house church who are not Christian or who are de-churched are invited out.
 These events are very non-threatening; for example they can be a pub-night, wine and cheese evening, community service project, movie night, etc. The goal of these evenings is to build the community of the house church as well as get those who are non-churched or de-churched in connection with those who have encountered and live out the glorious news of the Gospel of Jesus Christ.

-If you are interested in learning more about Hebron House Churches and/or want to be a part of one then use the Contact Form to connect with Pastor Darren Hoogendoorn.
+If you are interested in learning more about Hebron House Churches and/or want to be a part of one then use the form below to connect with our Pastors Kyle Kloostra and Darren Hoogendoorn.